rtrader58/SC-300T00-Microsoft-Identity-and-Access-Administrator/Errata All Learning Module .md

 ## Lab 03:  Assigning licenses using group membership (25 Minutes)

 Exercise 1 - Create a security group and add a user<br>
-Before running Exercise you will need to reset Delia's password.  password in lab does not work Use notepad to store temporary password.
+Before running Exercise you will need to reset Delia's password.
+Password in lab does not work.
+Use notepad to store temporary password.
 When logging on you will be prompted to change it.
 Change it to Pa55w.rd1234 <br>

 Task 4 - Confirm the Office 365 license<br>
-Step 4:  it may take up to 5 minutes for the license to be applied, logout wait a few minutes log back in<br>
+Step 4:  It may take up to 5 minutes for the license to be applied, logout wait a few minutes log back in<br>

 ## Lab 04:  Configure external collaboration settings (5 Minutes)